tristynferreiro/SHARC-buoy-data-transmission/Software/combined/README.md

 ## SHARC_buoy_transmission_data
 The STM32CubeIDE project of the combined algorithms (without sensor interfacing, instead hard coded array data is compressed and encrypted).
 Can be flashed on to a STM32F051 compatible microcontroller.

+**Note:** When increasing the data to compress and encrypt, the compression and encryption array sizes also need to be increased.
+Otherwise thr program will crash/not run correctly.

 ## combined_chars.c
 This version of the program:
 - prints the compressed-encrypted data to a file as **characters**.